aaronengels/ZendeskAPI/README.md

 # Basics

 You can install the module from the [PowerShell Gallery](https://www.powershellgallery.com/packages/ZendeskAPI/1.0) and use example below to get started.
+This script will create Windows 10 toast notifications for any Zendesk tickets assigned to you the past 30 days.

 ```powershell
 begin {